Bud Light gets stock downgrade just weeks after Dylan Mulvaney fallout

 - Budweiser releases new patriotic ad after conservative backlash over partnership with trans influencer Dylan Mulvaney

-"We will need to continue to clarify the fact that this was one can, one influencer, one post, and not a campaign, and repeat this message for some time," Doukeris said last week on an earnings call.
+"We will need to continue to clarify the fact that this was one can, one influencer, one post, and not a campaign, and repeat this message for some time," he said in a May 4 earnings call.

-He added, "it's too early to have a full view on the impact, but I know that we have the people and the partners to learn from that and to continue to move forward and to come out stronger."
+"Over the years, our global footprint has enabled us to successfully navigate different types of challenges, such as [a] temporary ban on beer sales in certain countries and the most long shutdown of bars and restaurants across the globe," he added.
+"With respect to the current situation and the impact of Bud Light sales, it is too early to have a full view."

+The fall in Bud Light sales in the U.S. in the first three weeks of April would represent roughly 1% ABI's global sales for that period, Doukeris noted.

 The blowback has not affected all beer brands.
 Sales of Coors Light and Miller Lite are up 20% from last year, while Keystone Light has grown 14%, according to Bump Williams.

-ABI's stock price was flat on Thursday, trading at about $61 a share.
+ABI's stock Friday morning, was trading at about $61 a share.
 The stock is down more than 7% this month.

 for more features.